“Jill of all trades, master of Some”

-I’m a wife, mother of 3 girls, Filipino, Roman Catholic and I’m old enough to know what life was like before the internet but young enough to be on the forefront of all things digital.
-During the day I’m making and hacking code, developing websites, and designing print materials.
+I’m a wife, mother of 3 girls, 1st generation Filipino-American, Roman Catholic and I’m old enough to know what life was like before the internet but young enough to be on the forefront of all things digital.
+During the day I’m programming and hacking code, developing web UI/UX, and designing graphics and print materials.
 At night, I take care of my family and fit in a blog post whenever I can.
 I’m also an on-staff and on-call musician/vocalist.

 Ever since a young age, I’ve been interested in the how things were made.
 I was that kid who took things apart and put them back together – sometimes (or most of the time) unsuccessfully.
 I still carry that curiosity today except this time I’m more careful to put things back as I found them.

 Before the internet, my nose was always in baking, cooking, sewing, natural health and home repair books.
 My parents allowed me to use the kitchen (been cooking since I was 8) as long as I cleaned up after myself.
-I had free reign with my dad’s tools as long as I put them back.
+I had free rein with my dad’s tools as long as I put them back.